ksmin23/my-aws-cdk-examples/sagemaker/notebook/README.md

-# Amazon SageMaker Notebook Instances
+# Amazon SageMaker Notebook Instance

-This is a blank project for Python development with CDK.
+This is a CDK Python project to deploy an Amazon SageMaker Notebook Instance.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.